Shutralang/Linear-Response-Theory/README.md

 ## Contents

 1. **Time Dependent Hartree Fock** — Linear response within the TDHF framework.
+As an example, we show TDHF provides an exchange correction to traditional RPA.
 2. **Time Dependent Gutzwiller Theory** *(in development)* — Linear response within the TD Gutzwiller variational framework.